tuftsdatalab/tuftsWorkshops/docs/2023_workshops/trajectoryAnalysis/01_setup_and_monocle.md

          "#f768a1","#fa9fb5","#77aadd","darkgray",
          "#cc6677","#882255","#225522","#aa4499","#332288",
          "#009988","#5C61FF","#B87ACF")

-# --- Load Data ----------------------------------------------------------------

-# start with the day 35 seurat object
-seur <- readRDS("./results/asd_organoids/suv420h1_mito210_d35_sub.rds")
 ```

 ## Monocle3 Cell Data Objects

 - We will be working with single-cell RNA-seq data in R today.
-This data is often stored as a Seurat object if you are performing differential expression testing.
-To understand how to work with a Seurat object check out our [quick tutorial](0X_seurat_manipulation.md).
 Today, we will be performing trajectory analysis using the R package Monocle3.
 Monocle3 stores single-cell RNA-seq data as a cell data set object, which has the following structure:

 !!! info "Monocle3's Cell Data Set Object"